quadrofolio/techgrounds-api/README.md

 # Test API
 Open the API on http://localhost:3000/customers

-Use postman or similar to create request to test the API
+Use [postman](https://www.postman.com/) or CURL to create request to test the API

 ## CRUD actions
 - **create**: POST localhost:3000/customers